stephanenicolas/javassist-build-plugin-api/README.md

 This API allows to create `IClassTransfomer`s that can be used interchangeably in gradle and maven builds.

-The API introduces a few classes and interfaces in the package name space of [Javassist](//github.com/jboss-javassist/javassist) `javassist.build`.
+It introduces a few classes and interfaces in the package name space of [Javassist](//github.com/jboss-javassist/javassist) : `javassist.build`.

 ## Usage